hey-yahei/Quantization.MXNet/README.md

 * Only **min-max linear** range is supported yet.
 * You can specify **bit-width** for input-quantization and weight-quantization.
 * Quantize input **online** and **offline** are both supported.
-* Only calibrate via update EMA for input_max on subset of trainset for input offline-quantization.
+* Calibrate via update EMA for input_max or KL-divergence on subset of trainset for input offline-quantization.
 * All pretrained models are provided by gluon-cv.
 * More usages see the help message.
     ```bash